Introduction

 Biological or Cultural Control Measures

-These measures are applicable where land slope is between 2-12%.
+These measures are applicable where the land slope is between 2–12%.

-• These are narrow uncultivated strips along the contour left between cultivated strips.
+• Narrow uncultivated strips along the contour left between cultivated strips to reduce runoff velocity and trap soil.

-• The establishment of a crop that spreads out over the surface of the soil to provide it with a cover.
+• Establishment of a crop that spreads over the soil surface to provide protective cover.

-• Carrying out all land operations along the contour.
+• Carrying out all land operations along the contour lines to reduce runoff and erosion.

-• Covering of the soil with either organic or synthetic materials.
+• Covering the soil with organic or synthetic materials to protect it from erosion and conserve moisture.

 • Proper cropping systems such as: